 \subsection{Decaying the Length of Local Updates}

-From Figure~\ref{fig:speed-error}, larger local computation ratio (i.e., $I_1/I_2$) converges faster but incurs a higher final error, while lower local computation ratio enjoys a smaller final error but sacrifices the convergence speed.
-A similar phenomena is observed by an independent work~\cite{wang2018adaptive}, which finds that a faster initial drop of global loss often accompanies a higher final error.
+Typically, larger local computation ratio (i.e., $I_1/I_2$) incurs a higher final error, while lower local computation ratio enjoys a smaller final error but sacrifices the convergence speed.
+A related phenomena is observed by an independent work~\cite{wang2018adaptive}, which finds that a faster initial drop of global loss often accompanies a higher final error.